LAL-project/python-interface/instructions/installation-python-interface-sources-ubuntu.md

 We offer two different builds for the python interface `debug` and `release`.
 Each build is linked against the corresponding compilation of the library.

 First, you must make the documentation for the Python interface files.
+This way you will enjoy the help of tooltips in the IDE of your choice (if you use an IDE for python, that is).
 For this, issue the following commands.

-	$ cd /path/to/linear-arrangement-library
-	$ ./make_docs.sh python # optional
+	$ ./make_docs.sh

+It is OK if you want to skip this step.
+However, if you do so, you need to create a special file.

+	$ touch modules/documentation.i

 Now you can actually compile the Python interface.

 ### `release` compilation and installation

-	$ cd python-interface
 	$ make BUILD=release ENVIR=dist -j4
 	$ make BUILD=release ENVIR=dist install

 ### `debug` compilation and installation

-	$ cd python-interface
 	$ make BUILD=debug ENVIR=dist -j4
 	$ make BUILD=debug ENVIR=dist install